 Best-in-class UK market entry support programme opens for applications

-- West Midlands Growth Company (WMGC) launches the West Midlands Global Growth Programme – a free package of support for US technology companies looking to make their mark in the region.
+- West Midlands Growth Company (WMGC) launches the West Midlands Global Growth Programme – a free package of support for Indian technology companies looking to make their mark in the region.

 - Programme to be delivered in partnership with Bruntwood SciTech, STEAMhouse, University of Wolverhampton Science Park and the University of Warwick Science Park, significantly expanding on WMGC's existing investor support offering.

-- WMGC inviting applications from eligible US businesses, with 40 spaces available for 2024.
+- WMGC inviting applications from eligible Indian businesses, with 40 spaces available for 2024.

 Developed by the West Midlands Growth Company (WMGC), the programme aims to boost investment in the West Midlands from overseas tech businesses through access to the ultimate suite of support, designed to accelerate their growth journey at the heart of the UK.
 Through new partnerships with Bruntwood SciTech – the UK's largest dedicated property platform serving the growth of the nation's knowledge economy, STEAMhouse, University of Wolverhampton Science Park and the University of Warwick Science Park, the programme significantly expands on WMGC's previous support offering for new investors.